 Discretionary appointment of counsel

-Litigation, Guardianship/Conservatorship of Adults - Ward
+Litigation, Guardianship/Conservatorship of Adults - Protected Person

 In Kuelbs v.
 Hill, 379 S.W.3d 47 (Ark.
 App.
 2010), the Arkansas Supreme Court approved the trial court's inherent authority to appoint counsel in a guardianship case in order to "command an orderly, efficient, and effective administration of justice."